 2.2.1 The right of the Association to grant such additional utility, maintenance and other ancillary easements within the Common Areas, or relocate any existing easements within the Common Areas, for the proper operation and maintenance of the Properties, provided, that such additional grants are not inconsistent with the purposes of the prior easement grant of the Common Areas and the rights of the Members with respect to the Common Areas are not detrimentally affected;

-2.2.2 The right and duty of the Association to levy assessments against each Parcel for the purpose of maintaining the Common Areas and facilities in compliance with the provisions of this Declaration and with any restrictions on the Plat; and
+2.2.2 The right and duty of the Association to levy assessments against each Parcel for the purpose of maintaining the Common Areas and facilities[what are the facilities?] in compliance with the provisions of this Declaration and with any restrictions on the Plat; and

-2.2.3 The right of the Association to adopt and enforce rules and regulations governing the use of the Common Areas and all facilities in any time situated thereon and conduct such activities as may be required by the Association.
+2.2.3 The right of the Association to adopt and enforce rules and regulations governing the use of the Common Areas and all facilities [what are the facilities?] in any time situated thereon and conduct such activities as may be required by the Association.

 2.3 Membership.
 Every Owner shall be a Member of the Association.